elisechant/auds/apps/lite/README.md

 ### HTML

-Can be copied from the test site https://steelthreads.github.io/auds/ or copy code from [DTA Design System site](https://designsystem.gov.au/components/callout/).
+Can be copied from html templates, such as ./src/components/button/button-default.html.

+### JavaScript

+Not yet ported.